-This is an interesting question that we get asked on a semi-regular basis.
+This is an interesting question that we get asked on a fairly regular basis.

 As an investor, it really depends on what your goals are, and it really boils down to how much control you want to have, and how anonymous you want to be?